-As explained in the Critical Accounting Estimates and Key Judgements, the timing of realisation and the sum to be realised are dependent on definitive clarification as to the legal position of the call option still held by Xtreme.
+As explained in the Critical Accounting Estimates and Key Judgements section on pages 19 and 20, the timing of realisation and the sum to be realised are dependent on definitive clarification as to the legal position of the call option still held by Xtreme.
 The eventual amount realised is also dependent on the applicable rate of exchange at the time that the US\$ proceeds are converted into GBP.

-As a result, there remains significant doubt over the timing and value at which this asset will be realised - the range of values estimated at being between £nil and £19.1m.
+As a result, there remains significant doubt over the timing and value at which this asset will be realised.